Society Complaints Procedure

 6.1 Acting on Evidence/Anonymous complaints

-Where the Society receives an anonymous complaint or information about the registrant (which may include a declaration or information from the registrant directly about their suitability to be on the register) the Public Protection Officer will determine whether the allegation is independently verifiable or admitted by the registrant.
-If the PPO determines that there is sufficient information and evidence to investigate the complaint and believes it is reasonable and in the public interest to do so, the complaint may proceed without a complainant.
+Where the Society receives an anonymous complaint or information about the registrant (which may include a declaration or information from the registrant directly about their suitability to be on the register) the Ethics Officer will determine whether the allegation is independently verifiable or admitted by the registrant.
+If the Ethics Officer determines that there is sufficient information and evidence to investigate the complaint and believes it is reasonable and in the public interest to do so, the complaint may proceed without a complainant.
 This decision will be ratified by the Assessment Panel.